 Mary Driver, Jacksonville, Oregon, completed her undergraduate degree in history and then bewildered her family and friends by becoming an attorney with a degree from the University of Michigan, 1985.
 In 1995, realizing that the world was fully saturated with lawyers, she made the critical decision to work for nonprofit organizations - including Arbor Hospice and the Ann Arbor Area Community Foundation.
 There, she enjoyed a downward income trajectory but raised hopes of one day getting into heaven.
 As a back-up plan, she has volunteered for numerous organizations, serving on the boards of the Institute for Conservation Leadership (2002 - present) and the Laird Norton Family Foundation (1992-2000, 2004 - present).
 Since moving to Oregon in 2006 she has served on the Steering and Program Committees for the Oregon Nonprofit Leaders Conference.
 She also serves on the board of the Rogue Farm Corps.
-Ms. Driver is a regular attendee at OSF and a member of the Chautauqua Guild.
 In her free time she is a mosaic and stained glass artist.